Higham, Kent

-Higham /ˈhaɪ.əm/ is a large village, civil parish and electoral ward in the borough of Gravesham in Kent, England.
-The village lies just north-west of Strood, in the Medway unitary authority, and south-east of Gravesend.
+Higham /ˈhaɪ.əm/ is a village, civil parish and electoral ward in the borough of Gravesham in Kent, England.
+The village lies south-east of Gravesend and just north-west of Strood, in Medway.
 The civil parish had a population of 3,938 at the 2001 Census, increasing slightly to 3,962 at the 2011 Census.

+Higham is formally twinned with the Ukrainian villages of Novyi Bilous in the Chernihiv Region of Ukraine.

 History

+A Roman grave and artefacts have been found at the north end of the village.

 The priory dedicated to St. Mary was built on land granted to Mary, daughter of King Stephen.
 In 1148, the nuns of St Sulphice-la-Foret, Brittany, moved to Higham.
-Higham priory was also known as Lillechurch.
+Higham Priory was also known as Lillechurch.
 On 6 July 1227, King Henry III confirmed the royal grant to the abbey of St. Mary and St. Sulpice of Lillechurch.

-The original parish church, the Church of St Mary, stands to the north of the present village.
-Now redundant, it is in the care of the Churches Conservation Trust, and is open to visitors on a daily basis.
-It contains much medieval woodwork and its pulpit is one of the oldest in Kent, dating from the 14th century.
+The original parish church, the Church of St Mary, was built in the 13th and 14th centuries and stands to the north of the present village, in the hamlet of Church Street.
+Redundant since the early 1980s, it is in the care of the Churches Conservation Trust, and is open to visitors daily.
+It contains much medieval woodwork, and its pulpit is one of the oldest in Kent, dating from the 14th century.
+Charles Dickens' daughter Kate was married here in 1860.